Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/01-why-polymathy.md

 ## Concept
 Specialization narrows search space; polymathy expands it.
 When you can ask "What would a biologist notice?
 What would an engineer prototype?
 What would a storyteller reframe?" you surface options faster and avoid blind spots.
 Polymathy is not shallow dabbling; it is depth in a few areas plus fluency in many, stitched together by curiosity.

+## Bridge
+This book argues that every science was born from a need: counting for trade, physics for motion, chemistry for materials, computing for scale.
+Polymathy lets you trace those needs, spot the handoffs, and reuse ideas across domains and daily life.

 ## Quick checklist
 - Name three lenses to apply (e.g., scientist, designer, storyteller).
 - For each lens, write one naive question and one expert question.